scmacdon/AWSTracker/Readme.md

 1. Create the **com.aws.services** package.
 2. Create the **SendMessages** class in this package and add the Java code to it. .
-3. Create the **S3Service** class in this package and add the Java code to it.
-4. Create the **WriteExcel** class in this package and add the Java code to it.
+3. Create the **WriteExcel** class in this package and add the Java code to it.

 ## Create the HTML files